awslabs/aurora-dsql-django/README.md

 ### Setup

-Assuming that you have Python installed, set up your environment and installed the dependencies like this instead of the `pip install aurora-dsql-django` defined above:
+Assuming that you have Python installed, set up your environment and install the dependencies like this instead of the `pip install aurora-dsql-django` defined above:

 ```